MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-users-adfs.md

 > [!TIP]
 > This example uses the default azurestack.local ASDK active directory.

-1. SIgn in to a computer with an account providing access to the Windows Administrative Tools and open a new Microsoft Management Console (MMC).
+1. Sign in to a computer with an account that provides access to the Windows Administrative Tools and open a new Microsoft Management Console (MMC).
 2. Select **File > Add or remove snap-in**.
 3. Select **Active Directory Users and Computers** > **AzureStack.local** > **Users**.
 4. Select **Action** > **New** > **User**.
 5. In New Object - User, provide user details.
 Select **Next**.
 6. Provide and confirm a password.
-7. Select **Next** to finalize the values.
+7. Select **Next** to complete the values.
 Select **Finish** to create the user.

 ## Next steps